 But given the outdoors benefits – the cost of living in Colorado is still one of the best values in the country.
 Here are the most affordable places to live in Colorado, taking into account the cost of living, median housing price, average crime rate and other factors which make a place unique.

-Here are 10 Most Affordable Places to Live in Colorado (2021 Updated):
+Here’re the 10 Most Affordable Cities to Live in Colorado in 2021.

 Table of Contents:

 Aurora is on the eastern side of Denver and near the international airport, longtime considered to be an unsafe area of the big city.
 But things are changing in Aurora.
 It has the thriving CO Film School, rated as one of the top 25 film schools in the country and a part of Aurora Community College, with an affordable price tag.

 Students from around the U.S. are coming here and now a large, major film studio is being built nearby.
 Aurora also has a thriving Korean community with shops, restaurants and a traditional Korean Bath House.

 Aurora is the second most affordable place to live in the Denver Metropolitan Area, with a median house price of $350,000.
 The snow-topped mountain range is on the western horizon.
 It takes about an hour to get into the mountains from Denver; a little more for residents in Aurora.
 Downtown Denver is only 20 minutes away with a vibrant performing and visual arts scene, large museums, parks, and the popular VooDoo Donuts.